devlinjunker/template.webpack.fend/scripts/README.scripts.md

 not failing.
 This occurs for every commit in a Github PR against the `master` branch, and for every commit (push) to the `master` branch on Github.

+### Label Manager
+This project defines the Github Labels in a [YAML file](https://github.com/devlinjunker/template.webpack.fend/blob/master/.github/labels.yaml) that is managed by the [Github Labeler Action](https://github.com/marketplace/actions/github-labeler).
+Any labels that are not defined in this file will be removed every time this action is run. **This does not affect PRs**

 Runs:
  - linter
  - build (with webpack)